armory/docs-cdaas/content/en/deployment/monitor-deployment.md

 ## Monitor deployments using the UI

-When you navigate to the **Deployments** tab of the UI, you land on the **Deployment List** page, which shows all the apps for a specific Armory CD-as-a-Service environment.
-If you don't see a deployment that you're expecting to see, refresh the list or verify the Armory CD-as-a-Service environment the app belongs to.
-You can switch environments in the top right menu by clicking on your username.
+When you navigate to the **Deployments** tab of the UI, you land on the **All Deployments** page, which shows all the apps for a specific tenant.
+If you don't see a deployment that you're expecting to see, refresh the list or verify the tenant the deployment belongs to.
+You can switch tenants in the top right menu by clicking on your username.

-On the **Deployment List** page, you can select a specific app to go the **Deployment Graph** page, which shows all the environments that are part of that deploy file.
-If a deploy file only contains one environment, clicking the app will take you straight to the **Environment Details** page.
+On the **All Deployments** page, you can select a specific app to go a page that shows a graphical representation the target environments that you defined in your deployment config file.
+If your deployment contains only one target environment, clicking the app takes you straight to target environment overview page.

-### Deployment Graph Page
+### Deployment Graph page

-The **Deployment Graph** page shows you all environments that are being deployed to in a single deploy file.
-If you click the link that the CLI returns when you trigger the deployment, this is the page you are linked to.
-It can give you a general idea of the state of the deployment and what environment is currently being deployed to.
+The deployment graph page gives you a general idea of the state of the deployment and what environment CD-as-a-Service is currently deploying to.

 {{< figure src="/images/cdaas/multitarget-deploy.jpg" alt="The deployment starts in a dev environment.
 It then progresses to infosec and staging environments simultaneously.
 It finishes by deploying to a prod-west environment." >}}

-More specifically, this view shows you how deployments are supposed to progress through different environments based on the constraints that are defined in the deploy file.
-An environment that is waiting for one or more constraints to be satisfied is connected to the preceding deployment by a dotted line and is greyed out.
+More specifically, this view shows you how deployments are supposed to progress through different environments based on the constraints that you defined in the deployment config file.
+Clicking on a specific target environment takes you to the an overview page for that single target environment, where you can take additional action.

-{{< figure src="/images/cdaas/ui-constraints.jpg" alt="The staging-west environment has constraints that prevent it from starting until they are satisfied." >}}

-Clicking on a specific environment takes you to the **Environment Details** page for that single environment where you can take additional action.

 ### Single environment